-AMBAG and our partner agencies, building upon the work completed as part of the 2015 Monterey Bay Public Participation Plan, circulated the preliminary Draft PPP to RTPAs advisory committees.
-Information about the Draft 2019 Public Participation Plan was circulated to stakeholder groups and interested parties who have expressed interest in the regional transportation planning process.
-A list of advisory committees and stakeholders who will receive notification about the availability of the Draft 2019 Public Participation Plan is included in Appendix D.
+Information about the development of the Draft 2023 Public Participation Plan was circulated to stakeholder groups and interested parties who have expressed interest in the regional transportation planning process.
+A list of advisory committees and stakeholders who will receive notification about the availability of the Draft 2023 Public Participation Plan is included in Appendix D.

-The Draft 2019 Public Participation Plan was also made available online on AMBAG's and RTPA's website, and was promoted through AMBAG's and RTPA's online media pages to target social network users.
+The Draft 2023 Public Participation Plan, like all of AMBAG's public documents, was also made available online in ADA accessible format on AMBAG's and RTPA's website, and was promoted through newspapers, and AMBAG's and RTPA's online media pages to target social network users.

-The main differences between the 2015 Monterey Bay Public Participation Plan and the 2019 Public Participation Plan are:
+The main changes between the 2019 Monterey Bay Public Participation Plan and the 2023 Public Participation Plan are:

-- Expanding each of the seven guiding principles to show how to actively meet each of the goals and foster continued engagement with the public - Incorporating LEP Populations within the Monterey Bay region into the Plan and creating a more inclusive public participation process.
-This will coordinate well with the LEP Plan, which will be included in our 2020 Title VI Plan. - A timeline of the 2019 Public Participation Plan process from conception to execution (Figure 4-1)
+- Expanding the seven guiding principles to eight guiding principles to include equity goals as a strategy for how to actively meet each of the goals and foster continued engagement with the public. - Include survey results from an online survey conducted for input on the public's preferred engagement techniques prior to the development of the 2023 PPP.

-• Updating and enhancing our online and visualization outreach strategies
+- Include innovative public outreach best practices to increase public participation regionally, including the limitations and advancements in public participation brought about by the COVID-19 pandemic. - A timeline of the 2023 Public Participation Plan process from conception to execution (Figure 4-1) - Updating and enhancing our online and visualization outreach strategies.

-The strategies identified in this Plan will be used by AMBAG and RTPAs during the update of our 2045 MTP/SCS and 2020 MTIP, as well as in each of the RTPAs' RTPs.
-This 2019 Public Participation Plan will supersede the 2015 Monterey Bay Public Participation Plan.
+The strategies identified in this Plan will be used by AMBAG and RTPAs during the update of our 2050 MTP/SCS and 2024 MTIP, as well as in each of the RTPAs' RTPs.
+This 2023 Public Participation Plan will supersede the 2019 Monterey Bay Public Participation Plan.